-How To Stay Safe While Waiting For A Tow Truck
+Staying Safe While Waiting For A Tow Truck?

 Car breakdowns while on the road is a situation that no driver ever wants to face.
 It leaves you stranded and exposed to various risks.
 Luckily, truck towing services can save the day.
 While this may sound welcoming, the tow truck will take time to arrive.
 As you wait for assistance, you should take some road safety measures to protect yourself and other road users.